 02 Oct Divorce: Options for Legally Calling It Quits

 Here are the ways the courts determine if your marriage is not seen as valid under Washington State law.
-If your marriage fall under one or more of the following circumstances you can most likely file for an annulment.
+If your marriage falls under one or more of the following circumstances you can most likely file for an annulment:

 - Duress or Force – One partner was threatened or forced into exchanging vows

 - Fraud – Being untruthful with your partner about your ability to fulfill the expectations of the marriage

 - Bigamy – One spouse is already in an existing marriage with another individual at the time of the second marriage

 - Incompetence – One partner had a mental impairment at the time that the marriage took place and was incapable of making competent decisions on their own.